-Figure 4: Disposition of Requests for Transmission Service on the Duke System October 2015 - December 2015
+Figure 4: Disposition of Requests for Transmission Service on the Duke System January 2015 - March 2016

-Figure 4 shows the breakdown of transmission service requests in each month from October 2014 through December 2015 and summarizes the disposition of the requests.
+Figure 4 shows the breakdown of transmission service requests in each month from January 2015 through March 2016 and summarizes the disposition of the requests.

-The total volume of approved requests during the study period was 73,816 GWh, which was approximately two percent less than the prior quarter and about the same as the fourth quarter of 2014.
-The total volume of refused requests during the study period was 200 GWh, which was just 38 percent of the refused volume in the prior quarter and 43 percent of the refused volume in the fourth quarter of 2014.
-The approval rate of transmission service requests was over 99 percent for the study period, slightly greater than the prior quarter and the fourth quarter of 2014.
-Given the higher volume of approved requests and the low volume of refused requests, we do not find evidence that Duke restricted access to transmission capability in the quarter.
+The total volume of approved requests during the study period was 79,468 GWh, which was approximately eight percent greater than the prior quarter four percent greater than the first quarter of 2015.
+The total volume of refused requests during the study period was 582 GWh, which was greater than the refused volume in the prior quarter and less than the refused volume in the first quarter of 2015.
+The approval rate of transmission service requests was over 99 percent for the study period, approximately equal to the rate in the prior quarter and two percent greater than in the first quarter of 2015.
+Given the high volume of approved requests compared to the low volume of refused requests, we do not find evidence that Duke restricted access to transmission capability in the quarter.